The 1561 Nuremberg UFO Battle: What Really Happened in the Skies Over Germany?

 3. What did the objects in the sky look like?

-The sky was reportedly filled with spheres of red, blue, and black, as well as blood-red crosses and two large, cylindrical tubes.
-After the objects battled, a large, black spear-like object was seen, marking the end of the main phenomenon.
+The sky was reportedly filled with spheres of red, blue, and black, as well as blood-red crosses, crescents, and two large, cylindrical tubes.
+After the objects battled, a large, black spear-like object (sometimes described as a black triangular object) was seen, marking the end of the main phenomenon.

 4. Was this considered a ‘UFO battle’ at the time?

 No, the term ‘UFO’ is a modern invention.
 The 16th-century account describes the event as a ‘dreadful apparition’ and was likely interpreted through a religious lens as a divine warning.
-The idea of it being an extraterrestrial battle is a much more recent interpretation.
+The idea of it being an extraterrestrial battle is a much more recent interpretation popularized by 20th-century researchers.

 5. What are the scientific explanations for the Nuremberg event?

-Scientific explanations suggest the event could have been a complex atmospheric optical phenomenon, such as a ‘sundog’ or other light refractions from ice crystals.
-These can create vivid illusions of shapes and lights in the sky, though this theory may not account for all the specific details reported.
+Scientific explanations suggest the event could have been a complex atmospheric optical phenomenon, such as a ‘sun dog’ or other light refractions from ice crystals.
+These can create vivid illusions of shapes and lights in the sky, though this theory may not account for the specific descriptions of objects crashing or the erratic dance of the orbs.

 6. Did anything actually crash?

 Hans Glaser’s broadsheet states that after the aerial battle, several objects fell to the earth outside the city and were consumed in a thick cloud of smoke.
-Despite this dramatic account, no physical evidence or wreckage from this reported crash has ever been recovered.
+Despite this dramatic account, no physical evidence or wreckage from this reported crash-landing has ever been recovered in the centuries following the event, unlike the modern investigations surrounding The 1977 Colares UFO Incidents and Operation Saucer.